Updated: Jul 31, 2021

-A: No vaccine is 100% effective, and I know this is cliche, but obviously there are no guarantees.
+A: No vaccine is 100% effective, and I know this is cliché, but obviously there are no guarantees.
 The mRNA vaccines by Pfizer and Moderna were initially estimated to be 90% effective against infection.
 Now that we have vaccinated millions of people we are able to observe how well that plays out in the real world.

-Today (May 13) the CDC announced new data indicating transmission rates are very, very low in vaccinated people (almost zero).
+Today (May 13, 2021) the CDC announced new data indicating transmission rates are very, very low in vaccinated people (almost zero).
 This new data shows that vaccinated people are extremely unlikely to become asymptomatic spreaders.
-Based on this, the CDC released new guidelines for vaccinated people: If you are vaccinated, you are allowed to take off your mask in many situations!
+Based on this, the CDC released new guidelines for vaccinated people: if you are vaccinated, you are allowed to take off your mask in many situations!
 Keep in mind that this is true for the original virus and the common variants currently in the US.
 This could easily change with new variants.
 (Reference 6).

 So, I guess the answer is that you are much safer than you were and much less likely to spread the virus to others.
 I would not say that anyone is ever truly invincible (show me a system that can't be hacked), but the newest data indicates that the vaccines are making a huge difference, and are moving us in the right direction to get back to normal life.